cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Sign in to the CloudBees CI operations center UI as a user with **Administer** privileges.
 Note that access to back up jobs is restricted to admin users via RBAC.
 2. From the operations center dashboard, select **All** to view all folders on the operations center.
 3. Navigate to the **admin** folder, and then select the **backup-all-controllers** Cluster Operations job.

+Restore operation can be done on demand at the controller level from the preconfigured restore job.

 ##### Create a Velero backup schedule